-CDE is developing tools and resources for ensuring that ESSER-funded evidencebased interventions also meet the ESEA evidence-based interventions (EBI) definitions and requirements, which have historically been relevant for improvement activities funded with ESEA Title I Improvement (Section 1003) funds.
+CDE is developing tools and resources for ensuring that ESSER-funded evidence-based interventions also meet the ESEA evidence-based interventions (EBI) definitions and requirements, which have historically been relevant for improvement activities funded with ESEA Title I Improvement (Section 1003) funds.
 The resources will be expanded to apply to ESSER-funded activities.
 Monitoring of the improvement plans from schools includes review of the evidence-based strategies that have been identified and are being implemented.
 CDE has also developed an allowable uses of funds table, which is being updated to include evidence-based interventions allowable under ARP ESSER III.
 CDE is offering training and support through the weekly office hours, Equity and Excellence Conference Series, and the COVID-19 Learning Impacts Toolkit, which includes a section on Extended Learning Opportunities.

 ii.
-How the SEA will support and monitor its LEAs in specifically addressing the disproportionate impact of the COVID-19 pandemic on certain groups of students, including each of the student groups listed in question A.3.i.-viii; and
+How the SEA will support and monitor its LEAs in specifically addressing the disproportionate impact of the COVID-19 pandemic on certain groups of students, including each of the student groups listed in question A.3.i.-viii; and particular attention to students from specified student groups.

-In addition to the above, CDE's application for funds and improvement planning requirements include identifying and addressing the needs of all students, with particular attention to students from specified student groups.
 Through assurances and description of the use of funds, CDE reviews, provides feedback, and approves the use of funds for meeting the identified needs of student groups.
 Resources for addressing the unique needs of student groups have been provided via the CDE website and office hours for supporting English learners, students experiencing homelessness, and other student groups.